Elton John Bests Beyoncé, Taylor Swift to Win Golden Globe

 He called making “Rocketman” one of the “most emotional moments in my life.”

-At the Globes, “Rocketman” also picked up a nod for best motion picture, musical or comedy, while Taron Egerton is up for best performance by an actor in a motion picture — musical or comedy — for portraying John.
+At the Globes, “Rocketman” was nominated for best motion picture, musical or comedy, while Taron Egerton won best performance by an actor in a motion picture — musical or comedy — for portraying John.